 The Mediation Process

 In mediation, each party presents its case and explains its position.
 The mediator may ask questions to clarify information and hear all perspectives.
-The parties usually go into separate rooms at that point, and the mediator acts as go-between, taking settlement demands and offers back and forth.
+At that point, the parties usually go into separate rooms, and the mediator acts as a go-between, taking settlement demands and offers back and forth.
 If the parties do not settle, the case will continue to trial.

 Pre-Mediation Activity